eujoaolima/snake-game/README.md

 It is a snake game, based in the game "Blockade" created in the 70's.

-The programming languages that used were HTML and Javascript. prioriting the Javascript.
+The programming languages that used were HTML and Javascript, prioriting the Javascript.